christine-lepird/christine-lepird.github.io/research.md

 ### Social Network Analysis

 My primary area of research is in social network analysis - a field of study that investigates social structures through ties of various strengths.
 While the field has been around for decades, I am excited to apply the principles to newer platforms, like Reddit and Facebook, to differentiate between organic communities and malicious networks that post misinformation.
-One of my main topics of study is pink slime, a type of inauthentic local news that has been spreading across the United States news ecosystem.
+One of my main topics of study is pink slime, a type of inauthentic local news that has been spreading across the United States online news ecosystem.

 As you might notice from my Github, I program in Python, but I particularly enjoy doing data analysis and app development (Shiny) in R. Most of my cursory data exploration is in hasty SQL queries which I typically forget to clean and comment before committing (sorry).

 ### Conference Talks and Publications
+* Christine Lepird, Anna Wu, and Kathleen M. Carley.
+CFlying Under the Radar : How Smaller Social Media Groups Are More Susceptible to Misinformation.
+IDeaS Conference: Disinformation, Hate Speech, and Extremism Online.
+Pittsburgh, PA, September 2023.

+* Christine Lepird and Kathleen M. Carley.
+Comparison of Online Maneuvers by Authentic and Inauthentic Local News Organizations.
+IDeaS Conference: Disinformation, Hate Speech, and Extremism Online.
+Pittsburgh, PA, September 2023.

 * Catherine King, Christine Sowa Lepird, and Kathleen M. Carley, 2021, Project OMEN: Designing a Training Game to Fight Misinformation on Social Media.
 Carnegie Mellon University, School of Computer Science, Institute for Software Research, Pittsburgh, Pennsylvania, Technical Report CMU-ISR-21-110.

 * Sowa, Christine and Carley, Kathleen M. (2020).
 The Russian Strategy for Interference and Influence on Reddit: An Analysis of Infiltrating New Social Media Platforms.
 In Proceedings of the International Conference SBP-BRiMS 2020,  Washington DC, October 2020, Springer.